-This is a dry upland ecological site and the water budget is normally contained within the soil profile.
-During intense precipitation events, precipitation rates frequently exceed infiltration rates.
-Water is typically delivered downslope via surface runoff.
+This is a semi-arid upland ecological site and the water budget is normally contained within the soil pedon.
+Steep slopes combined with bedrock at relatively shallow depths result in very high runoff potential.
+Intense precipitation events deliver large amounts of surface runoff downslope.
 Moisture loss through evapotranspiration exceeds precipitation for the majority of the growing season.
-Soil moisture levels are greatest in May and June; but rarely reach field capacity in the upper 40 inches.
+Soil moisture levels are greatest in May and June; but rarely reach field capacity.
 Soil moisture is the primary limiting factor for plant production on this ecological site.